 Let me explain…

-For many hopeful entrepreneurs, this advice is far too accurate.
-They love dogs, so they try and start a business doing X with dogs, and they never manage to get it off the ground and thus, never work (that passion) a day in their life.
+For many hopeful entrepreneurs, this advice is far too accurate—but not in the way you think.
+Someone loves dogs, so they try and start a business doing X with dogs, and they never manage to get it off the ground and thus, never work (that passion) a day in their life.